floesche/LED-Display_G3_Software/docs/g3_user-guide_technical-appendix.md

 could be added to this data set as well.

 This brings us to the end of the first sample experiment tutorial.

+## Original file

+This user guide is an online version of the original appendix (available for [download in the original file format](assets/Flight%20Arena%20Appendix%201%20(exp%20scripts).docx)).